Invisible Dot Files Revealed!

 One way is to use the Terminal.
 Mac Tip #126/05-Nov-2003, A Historic Terminal provided a very brief introduction to this piece of software.
 Mac Tip #349, 30 July 2008, List Applications and More showed one way to list the files in a folder.

-To recap — open Terminal and type the following command to list the content of the Desktop folder: ls ~/Desktop .
+To recap — open Terminal and type the following command to list the content of the Desktop folder: ls ~/Desktop

 Notes:

-1. The command begins with ls (ell ess) and a space
+- The command begins with

-2. the ~ key is known as tilde.
+key is known as tilde.
 On most keyboards you find it to the left of the 1 key, and you’ll need to press Shift.

 So, I tried again, with a slightly different command: